TritonDataCenter/containerpilot/docs/40-support.md

 Please report any issues you encounter with ContainerPilot or its documentation by [opening a Github issue](https://github.com/joyent/containerpilot/issues).
 When creating a bug report, please include as many details as possible, including the output of `containerpilot -version` and any steps needed to reproduce the issue if possible.
 If you can reproduce the issue with debug logging on, please include any logs you can provide.
 If you're reporting a crash, include the stack trace.
 Check the open issues to see if anyone else is reporting a similar problem.

-If you are a Joyent support customer, we'd encourage you to report ContainerPilot issues on GitHub so their resolution can be shared with the community.
-But the Support team will be happy give you direct support via Zendesk.
+If you are a Joyent support customer, we encourage you to report ContainerPilot issues on GitHub so their resolution can be shared with the community.
+But the Support team will be happy give you direct support via Zendesk as well.

 ## Contributing